richardhahahaha/antispoofing.lbp/doc/howto.rst

 IV.
 CLASSIFICATION WITH SUPPORT VECTOR MACHINE (SVM)
 ----------------------------------------------------

 The classification with SVM is performed using the script `script/svmtrain_lbp.py`.
 It makes use of the scripts `ml\pca.py` (if PCA reduction is performed on the data) and `ml\norm.py` (if the data need to be normalized).
 The default input and output directories are `./lbp_features` and `./res`.
-To execute the script with the default parameters, call:
+To execute the script with prior normalization of the data in the range [-1, 1] as in the paper, the default parameters, call:

 .. code-block:: shell

-  $ ./bin/svmtrain_lbp.py
+  $ ./bin/svmtrain_lbp.py -n

 To see all the options for this script, just type `--help` at the command line.